Photo Credit: MocoMag & CKC Farm

 Later that year, in partnership with the Maryland Environmental Trust and the support of Montgomery County Council, Koiner Farm became the first urban farm in Maryland to be permanently preserved through a conservation easement dedicated to urban agriculture.

-The story of Charles Koiner Farms is ultimately about more than farming.
-It is about stewardship, perseverance, and the belief that even in the middle of a growing city, green space and community connection still matter.
+The story of Charles “Charlie” Koiner is ultimately about more than just farming.
+It is about stewardship, perseverance, and the belief that even in the middle of a growing city, green space, community connection, and being a good neighbor still matter.

 Learn More: